Tjambuk Api: Themes

 Tjambuk Api has been read as a critique of the widespread corruption in Indonesia.
 Ismail wrote that the film was meant to show that Indonesian cinema was capable of producing more than government propaganda.
 William van der Heide, a lecturer on film studies at the University of Newcastle in Australia, writes that the film and its revenge story at times harks back to Hollywood Westerns, although with whips instead of guns.

 Reception

 The film received screenings in 1961.
 An anonymous review in the Yogyakarta-based daily Nasional remarked that Djajakusuma had clearly meant to emphasise the dramatic elements of the story and noted that the audience seemed spellbound by the fighting scenes.

 According to Kompas, Tjambuk Api and Djajakusuma's earlier work Harimau Tjampa (Tiger of Tjampa) are his best-known.
-The two are those most often shown, owing to the fact that ready-to-use copies are stored at Sinematek Indonesia.
+The two are those most often shown, because ready-to-use copies are stored at Sinematek Indonesia.
 Van der Heide notes that the film's portrayal of a "headstrong and independent woman" precedes the first such depiction in the neighboring Malay country of Malaysia by 35 years.